Skill Demand Index

 Which roles need Data Analysis Skills most:

-Marketing positions drive 100% of demand.
-Skills commonly paired with Data Analysis Skills include SQL and Data Management/Analytics experience.
+Other positions drive 60% of demand.
+Marketing also frequently list Data Analysis Skills as a requirement.
+Skills commonly paired with Data Analysis Skills include Storytelling and Marketing Data Experience.

 Depth Level Distribution